 With a group of friends, or with your family, you could also make a bank of these types of questions, toss them into a hat, and each take it in turns to explain your card to the rest of the group – this might be a fun way to prepare, and you’ll be able to practice your communication skills at the same time!

-Another fun way to prepare for Creativity questions may be to do a similar thing, and pool together a group of questions to put into a hat, such as:
+Another fun way to prepare for creativity questions may be to do a similar thing and pool together a group of questions to put into a hat, such as:

-The group can then take it in turns to explain their reasoning aloud – and you could then look at Creativity Questions for our detailed answer guides to see if you were on the right lines!
+The group can then take it in turns to explain their reasoning – and you could then look at Creativity Questions for our detailed answer guides to see if you were on the right lines!

 This may a good technique if you’re struggling to apply your work experience to different scenarios.
 Go through your work experience diaries with a highlighter to find the key points, such as specific patient interactions or observations.
 After this, you could go through the Interview Question Bank and organise your experiences under different headings to help you tackle these questions in an interview.
 For example: